-Extensive stocks of sorbent booms, pillows and pads are held by BP Dalmenty & Forthwright storage.
-One of the three tugs stationed at Hound Point Marine Terminal will be available at all times for a response.
-Each vessel has recovered oil capacity for 101.8m2 recovered oil per tank (2 tanks).
+Extensive stocks of sorbent booms, pillows and pads are held by INEOS FPS Dalmeny & Forthwright storage.
+One of the four tugs stationed at Hound Point Marine Terminal will be available at all times for a response.
+Two of the vessels have recovered oil capacity, one is 100m3, and the other is 200m3.